top of page

 Some of their artists (and friends) greet you as you walk through the courtyard into the museum, including Brunelleschi, Botticelli, Da Vinci, Giotto, Michelangelo, and Raphael, as well as other famous Florentines, like Dante Aligheri, Galileo, Niccolo Machiavelli, and Petrarch.

-Vasari is also everywhere, at the Uffizi and in Florence.
+Vasari is also everywhere.
 In addition to the Uffizi, he designed the tomb of Michelangelo, painted the interior dome of the Duomo, and has multiple paintings in the Uffizi.
 He is also considered to be the first Renaissance art historian and biographer.
 His Lives of the Artists, first published in 1549, collected the stories of the individual artists who dominated Italian art from the 1300s to the 1600s.
 The book provides detailed descriptions of each artists major commissions, along with contemporary gossip; Fra Lippis’s amorous adventures, Castagno’s murderous jealousy, Michelangelo’s divine genius.
 As you walk through the galleries, you can hear his voice re-telling those stories for each generation of new visitors.

 The Uffizi opens at 8:15—unheard of for museums!—but necessary to accommodate the crowds.
 Go as early as you can, preferably at the opening so you can see the works without looking over the heads (and cell phones) of everyone.
 This is especially important in the summer, as the temperature rises dramatically in the afternoon.